-- Calcium & pH: This topic is particularly important with paphs native to limestone or serpentine soils, and I believe the main reason most people struggle with brown and black rot is related to a calcium deficiency in the plant or from potting media that has become too acidic.
+- Calcium & pH: This topic is particularly important with paphs native to limestone or serpentine soils, and I believe the main reason most people struggle with brown and black rot is related to a calcium deficiency in the plant or from potting media becoming too acidic.
 You see, many paphs and slipper orchids come from habitats that are high in calcium carbonate or are specifically alkaline growing among serpentine ultramafic rock.
 They are native to limestone regions and mineral rich soils of mountain ranges, where things like calcium, iron and magnesium are more abundantly available than they are in other habitats.
 Plants adapted to calcium-rich conditions like this will rely on those specific conditions (including not-acidic soils) to grow best, build robust cell walls, resist pathogens, absorb nutrients, and ultimately out-perform competing plants in the same habitat.
 What makes orchids resilient is their ability to grow in really unique places like the side of limestone cliff in a crack between boulders, or on the side of a tree in thick moss that covers the bark.
 Consider adding a small amount of oyster shell to your potting media if you’re using “pure water” like rainwater, RO water, or if your tap water is low in minerals or even slightly acidic (<7pH).
 This will help prevent a pH dive if there is any decay happening in your pot (like as wood or sphagnum moss breaks down).
 If you have a plant that is constantly getting brown or black rot, definitely add oyster shell to your potting media, and understand you may not see positive change until the following season when the new growth has been built with the calcium-rich conditions you’ve provided.
 That means, you’ll have to watch active infections closely and be extra careful about preventing the spread of fungal or bacterial infections.
 Calcium is non-mobile, so cell walls that were made in a deficient state will stay deficient.

 - Where to get oyster shell?
 Pet stores will carry it in the bird section and you can probably find it online on Amazon in the pet section.